 I started rolling pasta dough around age 4 or 5.
-I have very distinct memories of my great grandma GiGi and my aunt working so many eggs into a giant well of flour, to create a dough, that I would then be allowed to “roll into snakes.”
+I have very distinct memories of my great grandma GiGi and my aunt working countless eggs into a giant well of flour, to create a dough, that I would then be allowed to “roll into snakes.”
 It was one of my most favorite days when we made pasta dough.
-Unfortunately, I lost my great grandmother not too many years later and thus, my pasta making education ended and left me only as an experienced “snake maker!”
+Unfortunately, I lost my great grandmother not too many years later and thus, my homemade pasta making education ended and left me only as an experienced “snake maker!”

 Making pasta is equal parts science and soul.

 As far as the science part, there is of course the basic recipe.
 But in addition to following the recipe, it’s also helpful to understand that the temperature of the room, humidity of the room, egg weight, egg liquid density (fresher eggs have denser whites), flour density differences, and even temperature of your work surface impact the final dough.
 These are the elements that drive my obsession because the more you understand each one of these components, the more consistent your dough becomes.